We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 Cebu is one of the best diving locations in the Philippines and in fact the island boasts several different destinations: Malapascua, Moalboal, Sumilon, Oslob and Mactan,.
 Each offers something distinct and the diversity of diving in the Cebu region makes it a favourite for Philippines liveaboard boats.

 You can expect relatively stable water temperatures averaging around 29°C (84°F) and visibility is normally somewhere in the 15-20m (50-66 ft) range.
 In addition to the variety of marine life, Cebu also has a wide variation in types of dive site.
-You will dive in caves and caverns, pinnacles, walls and wrecks, exposed oceanic sites and sheltered coral gardens.
+You will dive in caves and caverns, pinnacles, walls, several wrecks, exposed oceanic sites, and sheltered coral gardens.

 Dive Site Descriptions